meebenitez/meebenitez.github.io/_posts/2017-08-06-exiting_each_early.markdown

 ---

 For the Oxford Comma procedural ruby lab I wrote some pretty cumbersome code.
-If you don't remember that lab, whis was the task:
+If you don't remember that lab, this was the task:

 > Write a method oxfordcomma that takes an argument array of string elements and converts it into a string using the Oxford comma.
-For example, the array ["fiddleheads","okra","kohlrabi"] should get converted to the string "fiddleheads, okra, and kohlrabi". <
+For example, the array ["fiddleheads","okra","kohlrabi"] should get converted to the string "fiddleheads, okra, and kohlrabi".

 It bugged me quite a bit because in my head I knew a simpler solution than what I'd eventually submitted, but I couldn't quite make it work given my constraints (... and by constraints I mean I was trying to code on my Macbook air in the middle of an indoor playground surrounded by a dozen screaming toddlers, one of them mine.)